-The Purpose of Wisconsin's Early Childhood Longitudinal Data System (EC LDS):
+The overall purpose of Wisconsin's Early Childhood Longitudinal Data System (EC LDS) is the following:

 "Wisconsin will be able to measure child outcomes across systems to evaluate young children’s progress and inform policy decisions."

 Initial Steps: Feasibility Study